ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/overview.md

 # Overview
 {: #overview}

-The objective of the customer-managed watsonx Gen AI solution is to provide customers with a comprehensive single-tenant (dedicated) and highly available architecture for deploying and managing gen AI workloads on IBM Cloud.
+The objective of the customer-managed watsonx gen AI solution is to provide customers with a comprehensive single-tenant (dedicated) and highly available architecture for deploying and managing gen AI workloads on IBM Cloud.
 This solution is designed to leverage watsonx software on Red Hat OpenShift within a VPC Landing Zone, ensuring a robust and scalable infrastructure for AI applications while meeting high availability and performance requirements.

 The guidance provided in this document aims to: